We hope you enjoy reading this blog post.

 Plotting Divergence on the MACD can be extremely difficult at times.
 In fact, a divergence drawn incorrectly could generate failing signals.

-The algorithm of the KT MACD Divergence indicator is designed to avoid unsymmetrical divergences and displays only the potential ones, making it an exceptionally reliable indicator.
-Here is a compelling trading strategy on how to trade using the MACD Divergence indicator.
+The algorithm of this indicator is designed to avoid unsymmetrical divergences and displays only the potential ones, making it an exceptionally reliable indicator.
+Here is a compelling trading strategy on how to trade using this indicator.

 MACD Trading Strategy 3